Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 If you have diabetic eye disease, also called diabetic retinopathy, and you are using insulin then Wegovy might make your retinopathy worse, and it may require treatment.

-Tell your doctor if you have diabetic eye disease or if you experience eye problems during treatment with Wegovy.
+Tell your doctor if you have diabetic eye disease or if you experience eye problems while taking Wegovy.

 These are not all the side effects.
 You will find a full list of known side effects in the Patient Information Leaflet.
 This comes in the medication box.